When a friend or loved one is struggling, they may look to you for support and it's important to understand the best ways to help.

 4. Help Maintain Structure and Routine

 Your friend may feel as if their world has been turned upside down and one way to help them is by reinforcing routines and habits.
-For instance, if a friend’s loved one gets sick and has to be hospitalized, you can tackle things like grocery shopping, preparing meals or doing laundry.
-Or if a friend is grieving the death of a spouse, when the time is right you might encourage them to participate in activities or hobbies they enjoyed before.
+For instance if a friend is having a difficult time with self-isolation and maybe even the loss of a job, when the time is right you might encourage them to participate in activities or hobbies they enjoyed before like exercising, cooking, or learning something new like knitting or painting.

 5. Be Mindful of Your Words